jkstill/csv-tools/csv-aggregator/README.md

 A regular expression can be used to aggregate for a set of disks that make up a volume

+It is assumed that the data is sorted by the same columns specified by the --key-cols parameters

 <h3>csv-aggregator.sh</h3>

 Bash script with example usage of csv-aggregator.pl.